vrk2299/jayaprakashrepo/readme.txt

 with this we are learning how to do git pull

+now i understood why we do push and pull